docker-archive/dcus-hol-2017/docker-enterprise/README.md

 ```
 docker swarm join --token SWMTKN-1-5mql67at3mftfxdhoelmufv0f50id358xyyeps4gk9odgxfoym-4nqy2vbs5gzi1yhydhn20nh33 172.31.24.143:2377

 ```

 This is a Swarm join token.
+It includes the IP address of the UCP/Swarm manager so do not change it in the command.
 It is a secret token used by nodes so that they can securely join the rest of the UCP cluster.

 2. Log in to `node1`.